Teaching is an art, one mastered through extensive practice.

 Many students don’t understand math’s practical application.
 They assume that knowledge of the subject is confined to homework, classwork, and examinations.
 As someone with an in-depth knowledge of the subject, you can encourage students to apply their knowledge of math to life outside of the classroom.
 You can also teach them how the skills they develop while doing math impact their studies in other subjects and in life.
 In short, you can help make math meaningful for students.

-Natural Science Teacher
+What subjects does a Natural Science Teacher cover?

 Natural scientists teach core or elective classes in K-12 education.
 They teach courses in subjects like:

 - Some of the nation’s most affordable tuition rates, from a private, nonprofit, NEASC accredited university

 - Qualified students with 2.5 GPA and up may receive up to $20K in grants & scholarships